ethereumjs/ultralight/packages/cli/README.md

 - To specify a discv5 port number, include a `--port` variable
   - `npm run devnet -- --numNodes=5 --port=9009`
   - This will start 5 nodes with discv5 listener ports on `[9009, 9010, 9011, 9012, 9013]`
-- To specify which subnetworks to support, include one or more `--networks` parameters
+- To specify which subnetworks to support, include one or more options with the `--networks` parameter as shown below
-  - `npm run devnet -- --numNodes=5 --networks=history --networks=beacon`
+  - `npm run devnet -- --numNodes=5 --networks=history beacon`

 Note, all nodes are connected to each other as bootnodes for each network by default.
 To turn off this behavior, pass `--connectNodes=false`.